 This website has been designed to support the inclusion of people with intellectual disabilities.
 People with Down syndrome were consulted in the development, design and content of the website.
 The pages on our main website have an Easy Read alternative, to ensure that content is accessible and easy to understand for people with cognitive and intellectual disabilities.

 The Easy Read functionality is built into the site and is available on selected pages.
 If you are looking for the Easy Read content, you can enable Easy Read by clicking this icon at the top right hand side of each webpage.

 If Easy Read functionality is not available on a page please let us know, and we will try our best to make an Easy Read version of that page available.

 Resources to help with using this website

 This Easy Read webpage explains how to use the Resource Hub.

-This Easy Read PDF describes the website and how it has been developed.
+This Easy Read article describes the new website and how it has been developed.